Museums with secret gardens in Amsterdam

 H'ART Museum

-H'ART Museum conceals the most extensive courtyard garden in the centre of Amsterdam, an oasis of calm where you are surrounded by art.
-The space used to be a bleachfield where laundry was left to dry whilst the residents gardened and looked after the chickens.
-It's free to enter, and you can enjoy light refreshments, lunch or a glass of wine from the scenic terrace.
+H'ART Museum conceals the most extensive courtyard garden in the centre of Amsterdam, an oasis of calm surrounded by art.
+The space used to be a bleachfield where laundry was left to dry while the residents gardened and looked after the chickens.
+It's free to enter, and you can enjoy light refreshments, lunch, or a glass of wine from the scenic terrace.

 Museum van Loon

-A historic canal house, a hidden courtyard garden and a slice of apple pie; you can't say no to that.
+You can't say no to a historic canal house, a hidden courtyard garden, and a slice of apple pie.
 Museum van Loon was originally the home of Ferdinand Bol, a pupil of Rembrandt, and inside, you’ll find portraits, paintings, silverware and porcelain from different centuries.
 Behind the house, the elegantly landscaped garden looks very much as it would have done in the 17th century - besides perhaps the scenic museum café, which is the perfect spot for a peaceful coffee.

 Huis Willet-Holthuysen